 A One-Person, Zero-Budget Project

-When my first year of film school at Syracuse University moved online due to the COVID-19 pandemic, I adapted to the limitations of remote learning by deciding, for the first time, to try animation—a type of filmmaking possible to achieve from my parents’ basement, without a film crew or equipment.
+When my first year of film school at Syracuse University moved online due to the COVID-19 pandemic, I decided, for the first time, to try animation—a type of filmmaking possible to achieve from my parents’ basement, without a film crew or equipment.
 I spent the next 6 months working on this 6-minute piece, shot on iPhone.

 To perform the Conductor’s Hands, I wore blue gloves and green sleeves, filming myself against green poster board taped on a bookshelf.

-To animate the flying spirits, I shaped a piece of clay in front of green cardboard and took photos with the free iPhone app, Stop Motion Studio.
-The conductor’s baton is a silver utensil I found in a drawer in my parents’ kitchen.
-All of the clay started out red — I changed its colors later.
+To animate the flying spirits, I shaped a red piece of clay in front of green cardboard and took photos with the free iPhone app, Stop Motion Studio.
+The conductor’s baton is a silver utensil I found in a kitchen drawer.

 To rip a hole in the sky, I placed my phone in the bottom of a small wastepaper basket while recording upward, taped black paper over the top, and tore through the dark from above.